hajjiinnn/startup/README.md

 - width: 100% - sets the width equal to the width of the parent element

 CSS Units and Definitions
 80vmin - 80 percent of the viewport's smaller dimension
 px - pixels
-em - the font size of the parent element content box - the element; default size of element;
+em - the font size of the parent element
+content box - the element; default size of element;
 padding - the next out, clears an area around the content.
-The padding is transparent; default 0 border- the edge; default 0 margin- empty space between elements if you add it; default 0 fr - only availabe in display: grid; means fraction of available space.
+The padding is transparent; default 0
+border- the edge; default 0
+margin- empty space between elements if you add it; default 0
+fr - only availabe in display: grid; means fraction of available space.
 1fr means all of the available space.
 You can also combine them in rations so 1fr and 2fr would split the space into three parts and give 1 part to an element and 2 parts to another

-That is not an exhaustive list but mostly what I learned is that CSS is very complicated and frustrating especially because I'm still trying to figure out how everything interacts.
-As I went through the Simon doc and typed out everything you had in the original simon, I made sure to understand what every property and parameter meant so that I could absorb it better.
-I also learned a lot about bootstrap custom classes and how they make life a little easier especially with their prefabricated color schemes.
-## Startup What I learned Feb.
-20
-I learned that I actually really dread making these websites.
-I think I might have bitten off more than I can chew with this project and everything else I have going on.
-It makes me nauseous to even open up my html and css files.
-I learned a lot about how to display things and also how not to display things unfortunately that was a large portion of my time.
-I learned how to link CSS files and align different display forms.
-I figured out how to put in background images and how to move them to exact positions.
-I basically solidified my knowledge of all the things I have learned thus far to do with syntax and formatting for CSS.
-I also learned how to efficiently look things up to do with html and css.
-The rest of my notes are added throughout this file with tidbits I want to remember.
-## Simon What I learned March 4
-Okay so this was actually a very helpful assignment.
-I was feeling very discouraged and overwhelmed by the javascript modules because I wasn't understanding, but as I went through the logic of simon and looked up things when I didn't understand, I was able to understand every part of the javascript.
-Replicating it might be hard but I made sure to type it all out so I could get it in my fingers and memory better.
-I got a much better grasp on promises and async/await.
-I also understand a little better how to create and insert elements into the DOM.
-Thank heavens there weren't that many arrow functions though.
-Also I learned a bit more about destructuring when it comes to iterating through a loop which I didn't know was possible at the same time.
-## Startup Javascript March 6
-I learned a ton about javascript from doing this actually.
-Probably more than I learned from simon.
-Building the programs myself - with the wisdom of the internet and mdn docs - helped me get into my brain how it all works.
-I understand local storage a lot better now and how things are stored there.
-I understand what JSON is and how to get data from storage and convert it from JSON to HTML.
-I understand a lot better on injecting things like a whole grid into a document and how to set an element to be a placeholder basically.
-I also understand how javascript uses functions as first order objects better.
-It's still a bit strange to me and I get confused sometimes but it's getting much easier to wrap my head around.
-Overall I understand how to use the language a lot better than I did before and now I have a working website that is entirely my own creation!
 ### Jan 27
 `curl` is basically a command line browser. `curl -v` lets you see all the communication between your device and whatever url you put in after curl -v.
 Do `curl -v http://URL
 - https is secure, http is not secure.